gfaster/METIS/README.md

 # METIS

 METIS is a set of serial programs for partitioning graphs, partitioning finite element meshes, and producing fill reducing orderings for sparse matrices.
-The algorithms implemented in METIS are based on the multilevel recursive-bisection, multilevel k-way, and multi-constraint partitioning schemes developed in our lab.
+The algorithms implemented in METIS are based on the multilevel recursive-bisection, multilevel k-way, and multi-constraint partitioning schemes developed in the Karypis Lab at UMN.

 This repository is my attempt of porting METIS to Rust file-by-file, line-by-line.

-As of 2024-01-20, 5,210 of 15,654 lines of C code have been ported (not including header files, using `wc`) - that means 10,444 to go.
-It has taken 11,397 lines of Rust code to achieve this.
+As of 2025-11-10, nearly 100% of the C code has been converted to Rust, with just a little bit more testing we'll be able to make it usable as a drop-in replacement.

-Check [`translation.md`](./translation.md) for my porting process.
+Check [`translation.md`](./translation.md) for my porting process (mostly historical).

-Check [`appendix.md`](./appendix.md) for some info on common functions used.
+Check [`appendix.md`](./appendix.md) for some info on common functions used (mostly historical).

 ## Disclaimer